Here are the 31 prettiest small towns in Veneto, Italy.

 More Helpful Veneto Info for You

 Veneto: Best Cities to Visit, Top 15 Places, 30 Adventures, 15 Most Colourful Places, 10 Mysterious Places, Best Lakes to Visit, 15 Reasons to Visit

-Veneto’s Small Towns and Villages: Most Beautiful Villages, Malcesine, Torri del Benaco, Punta di San Vigilio, Campo di Brenzone, Este, Montagnana, Cittadella
+Veneto’s Small Towns and Villages: Most Beautiful Villages, Malcesine, Torri del Benaco, Punta di San Vigilio, Campo di Brenzone, Este, Montagnana, Cittadella, Borghetto sul Mincio

-Venice: Main Landmarks, Essential Tips, Hidden Gems, One Day Itinerary for Art Lovers, Nearest Airports, Boats in Venice, Haunted Venice, Day Trips from Venice, Arco del Paradiso
+Venice: Best Things to Do, Main Landmarks, Essential Tips, Hidden Gems, One Day Itinerary for Art Lovers, Nearest Airports, Boats in Venice, Haunted Venice, Beaches in Venice, Dorsoduro, Day Trips from Venice, Rialto Bridge, Arco del Paradiso

 Verona: Things to Do in One Day, Day Trips from Verona